aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

   optionallyHoldDict :: HoldDict c
 ```

-Now to access `Hold c => c` constraint one should explicitly match on `optionallyHoldDict`s result, which is impossible
+Now to access `Hold c => c` constraint one should explicitly match on `optionallyHoldDict`'s result, which is impossible
 for user to do as it isn't exported.
 With everything updated to match these changes, incorrect version of `tryShow`
 above would be rejected with `Could not deduce (Show a)` as expected, whereas the correct version would work as it
 used to.